 Description - Our interlocking Turf tiles offer a quick and easy way to floor any indoor sports arena.
-Great for indoor soccer, lacrosse, or field hockey, these tiles are durable enough to withstand the highest levels of abuse, even spikes.
-Offering a floor that provides cushion underfoot and sound insulating properties, these artificial grass tiles are far superior than most products on the market today.
+Great for indoor soccer, lacrosse, or field hockey, these tiles are durable enough to withstand the highest levels of abuse, even spikes, and soccer cleats.
+Offering a floor that provides cushion underfoot and sound insulating properties, these artificial grass tiles are far superior to most products on the market today.
 Needing only a sharp utility knife and straight edge, these easy to install interlocking tiles can be easily removed for other events and stored for later use.
-Our Turf Tiles are backed by a 1 year warranty.
+Our Turf Tiles are backed by a 1-year warranty.

 Material – Recycled rubber encapsulated in a wear and water-resistant elastomeric network with a fusion bonded nylon Terf wear layer.

 Size – 23” x 46” (Note: Tiles do overlap 1.125” where they lock together)

 Thickness – 1" thick composed of a 12mm (~1/2") rubber underlay and 12mm (~1/2") Terf wear layer.